smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 3)	In case mobile app sends the next (not first) SetGlobalProperties_request within the same ignition cycle with `<VRHelp>` and `<VRHelpTitle>` params, SDL transfers them.
 4)	In case mobile app the next (not first) SetGlobalProperties_request within the same ignition cycle without `<VRHelp>` and `<VRHelpTitle>` params, SDL omits (not sends) `<VRHelp>` and `<VRHelpTitle>` to HMI.
 5)	In case SDL resumes `<VRHelp>` and `<VRHelpTitle>` during Data resumption, SDL must not send default values of VR at the nexts (not first) SetGlobalProperties requests.
+6) In case mobile app sends _SetGlobalProperties_request_ to SDL:
+- with both valid values of "autoCompleteList" and "autoCompleteText" params, _SDL must_:
+- [x] tranfer SetGlobalProperties_request with <autoCompleteList> param and without (omited) <autoCompleteText> param to HMI;
+- [x] respond with <resultCode_received_from _HMI> to mobile app.
+- with valid "autoCompleteList" parameter with other valid params related to request and this request is allowed by Policies, _SDL must_:
+- [x] transfer SetGlobalProperties with all requested params to HMI;
+- [x] respond with `<resultCode_received_from_HMI>` to mobile app.
+- without autoCompleteList parameter with other valid params related to request and this request is allowed by Policies, _SDL must_:
+- [x] transfer SetGlobalProperties with all requested parameters to HMI (_thus, without autoCompleteList_).
+- [x] respond with `<resultCode_received_from _HMI>` to mobile app.

 _**Note:**_
 Default values of vrHelpItems are set to all the 1st VR commands of the current application and app's VR synonym.
 By default vrHelpTitle value is set to application name.